gorenje/millieons.org/w/cuckoo.md

 In our day-to-day lives, our unconscious is generally ignored and dismissed as irrelevant.
 We live in a extermely conscious world.
 Yet the existence of the unconscious is more provable and more generally accepted than God, the Devil, Heaven and Hell all put together.

 Rarely does anyone question the existence of the unconscious.
-Rarely is there an argument of the existence of the unconscious.
+Rarely is there an argument on the existence of the unconscious.
 Its proof as as simple as drinking from a cup.
 Reflect on how many muscles were *consciously* controlled to make the cup come to the mouth, the throat swallow the liquid and the hand moving the cup back to the table whence it came.
-All these actions occur simultaneously as the heart beats, we breath and mentally we reflect on tomorrows weather.
+All these actions occur *simultaneously* to the beating of the heart, the lungs breathing and ourselves mentally reflecting on tomorrows weather.

 **Not everyone has a soul, but everyone has an unconscious.**